ethereum-optimism/superchain-ops/tasks/sep/006-0-sc-guardian-updates/README.md

 ## Execution

 At this point you may resume following the execution instructions in the "Execute the Transaction" section of [SINGLE.md](../../../SINGLE.md).

+When executing, ensure the logs say `Using script Using script /your/path/to/superchain-ops/tasks/sep/006-0-sc-guardian-updates/SignFromJson.s.sol`.
+Thus ensures all safety checks are run.
+If the default `SignFromJson.s.sol` script is shown (without the full path), something is wrong and the safety checks will not run.